 CONCURRENT_REQUESTS_PER_DOMAIN = 4

-3. Print the effective concurrency values from the project.
+3. Check the effective concurrency and delay values that the project is loading.

 $ scrapy settings --get CONCURRENT_REQUESTS